Exploring the Therapeutic Effects of Marijuana Without the High

 What Diseases can CBD Help?

 A lot of research has been carried out to investigate the therapeutic benefits of CBD.
 From sleeping disorders to chronic pain the list of diseases it can help with is quite long.
+Athletes have been exploring CBD and how it can help post work out for performance enhancement.
 But we’ll briefly discuss a few…

 CBD is known to help prevent seizures in epileptic patients, especially children suffering from Dravet Syndrome- a severe intractable form of epilepsy that does not respond to most conventional antiseizure medications.
 A clinical trial investigating the effect of CBD in pediatric epilepsy showed amazing results.
 90% of the 74 patients monitored reported a significant reduction in the frequency of seizures.